HTTP client plugin

 property to your widget with a request

 method.
-Under the hood this plugin uses native browser fetch API and for server-side the node-fetch polyfill.
+Under the hood this plugin uses native browser and Node.js fetch API.

 Installation